 Variation in the contribution of fishes to nutrient productivity was partly associated with differences in fishable biomass.
-For example, trophic distributions varied between Belize, Fiji and Solomon Islands, but did not change substantially along the biomass gradient within each country (Fig. S3), suggesting that unmeasured historical processes (e.g. disturbance, fishery dynamics) or biogeographic differences also govern assemblage composition of these reefs.
-In contrast, nutrient production in Madagascar shifted from dominance by mobile invertivores at low-biomass to herbivores at high-biomass (Fig. S3).
+For example, trophic distributions varied between Belize, Fiji and Solomon Islands, but did not change substantially along the biomass gradient within each country (Fig. S4), suggesting that unmeasured historical processes (e.g., disturbance and fishery dynamics) or biogeographic differences also govern assemblage composition of these reefs.
+In contrast, nutrient production in Madagascar shifted from dominance by mobile invertivores at low-biomass to herbivores at high-biomass (Fig. S4).
 Madagascar’s reefs had the lowest biomass in the dataset, suggesting that biomass depletion due to fishing has changed trophic structure.
 In all four countries, nutrient production from piscivores increased with fishable biomass but, at most mid- and low-biomass reefs, piscivores accounted for less than 10% of nutrient production.
-However, the management regime had weak and uncertain effects on the relative contribution of fish groups (Fig. S4), with no-take areas and partially managed areas (e.g. access or gear restrictions) having similar trophic group contributions within each country (accounting for benthic effects).
+However, the management regime had weak and uncertain effects on the relative contribution of fish groups (Fig. S5), with no-take areas and partially managed areas (e.g., access or gear restrictions) having similar trophic group contributions within each country (accounting for benthic effects).
 Only Madagascar had reefs that were openly fished, but these were similar in fish composition to no-take and restricted reefs.

 Benthic composition also influenced which fish groups contributed to nutrient production.
-Coral cover ranged from 0-84%, with low-coral-cover reefs characterised by dominance of macroalgae (Belize, Fiji, Madagascar), rubble (Fiji, Solomon Islands), or turf algae (Solomon Islands) (Fig. S5).
-Nutrient contributions from herbivores increased with hard coral and macroalgae cover, while mobile invertivores produced relatively more calcium and vitamin A as rubble increased (Fig. S6).
-Piscivores produced relatively fewer nutrients on reefs with more bare substrate, and more vitamin A and omega-3 fatty acids on deeper reefs (Fig. S6).
+Coral cover ranged from 0-84%, with low-coral-cover reefs characterised by dominance of macroalgae (Belize, Fiji, Madagascar), rubble (Fiji, Solomon Islands), or turf algae (Solomon Islands) (Fig. S6).
+Nutrient contributions from herbivores increased with hard coral and macroalgae cover, while mobile invertivores produced relatively more calcium and vitamin A as rubble increased (Fig. S7).
+Piscivores produced relatively fewer nutrients on reefs with more bare substrate, and more vitamin A and omega-3 fatty acids on deeper reefs (Fig. S7).
 These opposing benthic trends influenced the pyramid shape of fishery services.
-For example, only the deeper reef survey locations (>14 m, Belize and Madagascar) had top-heavy pyramids for standing biomass and biomass turnover, while reefs dominated by either coral or macroalgae (>60% cover) only supported bottom-heavy pyramids for all fishery services (Fig. S7).
+For example, only the deeper reef survey locations (>14 m, Belize and Madagascar) had top-heavy pyramids for standing biomass and biomass turnover, while reefs dominated by either coral or macroalgae (>60% cover) only supported bottom-heavy pyramids for all fishery services (Fig. S8).